Zilog Z80: Instruction set and encoding

 The Z80 has six new LD instructions that can load the DE, BC, and SP register pairs from memory, and load memory from these three register pairs—unlike the 8080.
 As on the 8080, load instructions do not affect the flags (except for the special-purpose I and R register loads).
 A result of a regular encoding (common with the 8080) is that each of the 8-bit registers can be loaded from themselves (e.g. LD A,A).
 This is effectively a NOP.

 New block transfer instructions can move up to 64 kilobytes from memory to memory or between memory and I/O peripheral ports.
 Block instructions LDIR and LDDR (load, increment/decrement, repeat) use HL to point to the source address, DE to the destination address, and BC as a byte counter.
 Bytes are copied from source to destination, the pointers are incremented or decremented, and the byte counter is decremented until BC reaches zero.
 Non-repeating versions LDI and LDD move a single byte and bump the pointers and byte counter, which if it becomes zero resets the P/V flag.
-Corresponding memory-to-I/O instructions INIR, INDR, OTIR, OTDR, INI, IND, OUTI and OUTD operate similarly.
+Corresponding memory-to-I/O instructions INIR, INDR, OTIR, OTDR, INI, IND, OUTI and OUTD operate similarly, except that B, not BC, is used as the byte counter.
 The Z80 can input and output any register to an I/O port using register C to designate the port.
 (The 8080 only performs I/O through the accumulator A, using a direct port address specified in the instruction; a self-modifying code technique is required to use a variable 8080 port address.)

 The last group of block instructions perform a CP compare operation between the byte at (HL) and the accumulator A. Register pair DE is not used.
 The repeating versions CPIR and CPDR only terminate if BC goes to zero or a match is found.
 HL is left pointing to the byte after (CPIR) or before (CPDR) the matching byte.
-If no match is found the Z flag is reset.
+If no match is found, the Z flag is reset.
 There are non-repeating versions CPI and CPD.